 America Street (2020, USA, dir.
 Idrissou Mora-Kpai, 74 mins.)

 Against the backdrop of racist violence in Charleston, South Carolina, the experiences, memories, and dreams of a black corner store owner paint a poignant picture of the marginalization of African Americans in the once predominantly black city and the pervasiveness of white supremacy throughout the United States.

-The Utica College Center for Historical Research, in conjunction with the departments of history and political science, launches a series of talks titled “This is Not Who We Are,” Or Is it?: Democracy, Insurrection, and the Myth of American Exceptionalism.”
+The Utica University Center for Historical Research, in conjunction with the departments of history and political science, launches a series of talks titled “This is Not Who We Are,” Or Is it?: Democracy, Insurrection, and the Myth of American Exceptionalism.”

 Throughout the months of January and February, eight speakers will present on a variety of themes—historical, political, and legal—in an effort to explain and locate the January 6 insurrection within its greater context.
 On that day in Washington, D.C., the United States Capitol was stormed in a riot against the 117th Congress Congress by supporters of U.S. President Donald Trump in an attempt to overturn his defeat in the 2020 presidential election.
 The violent day left five people dead, including a Capitol Police officer.